aws-samples/aws-data-mesh-utils/README.md

 ### Example Credentials File

-For the example usage scripts, you can configure a file on your filesystem with the following structure, which includes Access and Secret Keys for each of the personas used to demonstrate the functionality.
-You then reference this file in the examples through the `CredentialsFile` environment variable.
+To run these functions, you must provide identities that can operate on the producer, consumer, or mesh accounts.
+These can be configured in a credentials file for simplicity, with the following structure:

 ```
 {